HakOmaN/Multiple-NIC/MultipleNIC/Templates/README.md

-﻿# Starter template with validation
+﻿# Multi VM multi NIC template

-This is a starter template that will pass the validation checks.
-Please read the [contributing guide](https://github.com/Azure/azure-quickstart-templates#contributing-guide) to learn more about what's required for successfully passing validation checks.

-In this example, the template deploys a basic Availability Set resource.
-This is just a snippet you may want to include in a more complex template.
+This template creates 5 VMs - where 2 VMs (FWX) will have 2 network interfaces each and will be in the same availability set, and the other VMs will have 1 NIC each.
+The template also demonastrates how to ensure VMs are created in order to avoid any issues when utilizing multiple NICs.